BurakPmk/BurakPmk/README.md

 - 👋 Hi, I’m @BurakPmk
-- 👀 I’m interested in ...
+- 👀 I’m interested in sowftware, motorscycle and climbing
 - 🌱 I’m currently learning PostgreSQL
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me burakpamuk1999@gmail.com

 <!---
 BurakPmk/BurakPmk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.